Father Divine: 1932–1942: Harlem

-Father Divine moved to Harlem, New York, where he had accumulated a significant following in the black community.
+Father Divine moved to the Harlem neighborhood of New York City, where he had accumulated a significant following in the black community.
 Members, rather than Father Divine himself, held most deeds for the movement, but they contributed toward Father Divine's comfortable lifestyle.
 Purchasing several hotels, which they called "Heavens", members could live and seek jobs inexpensively.
 He opened one hotel "near Atlantic City, New Jersey, so that blacks could access the beach."

 Father Divine and the Peace Mission, became the largest property owners in Harlem at one point in time.
 The movement also opened several budget enterprises, including restaurants and clothing shops, that sold cheaply by cutting overheads.
 These proved very successful in the depression.
 Economical, cash-only businesses were part of Father Divine's doctrine.

 By 1934, branches had opened in Los Angeles and Seattle, and gatherings occurred in France, Switzerland, Canada, and Australia, but the membership totals were drastically overstated in the press.
 Time magazine estimated nearly 2 million followers, but the true figure of adherents was probably a few tens of thousands and a larger body of sympathizers who attended his gatherings.

-Nonetheless, Father Divine was increasingly called upon to offer political endorsements, which he initially did not.
+Nonetheless, Father Divine was increasingly called upon to offer political endorsements, which he initially did give.
 For example, New York City mayoral candidates John P. O'Brien and Fiorello H. LaGuardia each sought his endorsement in 1933, but Father Divine was apparently uninterested.

 An odd alliance between Father Divine and the Communist Party of America began in early 1934.
-Although Father Divine was outspokenly capitalist, he was impressed with the party's commitment to civil rights.
+Although Father Divine was an outspoken capitalist, he was impressed with the party's commitment to civil rights.
 The party relished the endorsement, but contemporary FBI records indicate some critics of the perceived huckster were expelled from the party for protesting the alliance.

 In spite of this alliance, the movement was largely apolitical until the Harlem Riot of 1935.
 Based on a rumor of police killing a black teenager, it left four dead and caused over $1 million in property damage in Father Divine's neighborhood.
 Father Divine's outrage at this and other racial injustices fueled a keener interest in politics.
 In January 1939, the movement organized the first-ever "Divine Righteous Government Convention", which crafted political platforms incorporating the Doctrine of Father Divine.
 Among other things, the delegates opposed school segregation and many of Franklin Delano Roosevelt's social programs, which they interpreted as "handouts".

-At the zenith of Father Divine's influence, several misfortunes struck the movement.